Over the holidays, I watched the final season of an amazing TV show.

 Ted started by doing what no one else was doing at that time, he treated Nathan like a human; he gave Nathan respect.

-He acknowledged Nathan's presence, listened to his ideas, and by the end of the season, had not only trusted him to deliver the pre-game speech (hilarity ensued), but promoted him to an assistant coach position.
+He acknowledged Nathan's presence, listened to his ideas, and by the end of the first season, had not only trusted him to deliver the pre-game speech (hilarity ensued), but promoted him to an assistant coach position.

 As leaders, we need to invest in the growth of the people we manage, by encouraging them, trusting them and believing in them.